natoriamilligan/flask-github-actions-aws/steps.md

    - Choose the RDS security group just made
    - Add inbound rule so the task security group can access the RDS
 3. Add database url to local app
+4. In AWS Secrets Manager console
+   - Add a secret for database URL
+   - Choose other type of secret
+   - Add key/value for database URL
+5. Add policy to taskexecution role to read secrets from Secrets Manager